 Opinion of the Alliander stakeholder panel

-For the fifth successive occasion, Alliander has organised a stakeholder panel to review its Annual Report.
-We are pleased with Alliander’s invitation to its stakeholders to provide feedback on the annual report.
-In the following statement, we will summarise our feedback, which we believe will enable Alliander to gear the report more closely to the wishes and needs of the stakeholders.
+As in previous years, Alliander convened a stakeholder panel to review its annual report.
+We are pleased to have been given this opportunity to use our expertise and backgrounds to provide feedback on the draft annual report at an early stage, which we believe will enable Alliander to gear the report more closely to the wishes and needs of the stakeholders and society in general.

 A final word

-Alliander strives for high quality in its reporting.
-Their reporting has improved significantly over the past years.
-We hope that our contribution will help to drive this improvement forward.
-Finally, we would like to thank Alliander for its attitude towards stakeholders, for giving us the opportunity to give meaningful feedback on the draft version of the annual report and for the substantive dialogue with the Management Board.
+Alliander’s reporting is of a high quality, as confirmed by its top-three listing for the Financieel Dagblad’s Sijthoff Prize last year.
+We hope that our contribution will help to retain this high level of transparency.
+We would like to thank Alliander for its positive attitude towards its stakeholders, for giving us the opportunity to give meaningful feedback on the draft version of the annual report and for the substantive dialogue with the Management Board.

 On behalf of the stakeholder panel,